CAST-Extend/com.castsoftware.aip.datamart/README.md

 label                                | TEXT     | Snapshot label
 version                              | TEXT     | Application version
-consolidation_mode                   | TEXT     | Consolidation mode when application score is based on modules scores; otherwise "Full Application" internal_id                          | INT      | Local Snapshot ID (use with cautious as this ID depends on the schema type: measurement/central).
-Use preferably snapshot_id column.
+consolidation_mode                   | TEXT     | Consolidation mode when application score is based on modules scores; otherwise "Full Application" internal_id                          | INT      | RESERVED - Do not use - Local Snapshot ID (use with cautious as this ID depends on the schema type: measurement/central).
+Use preferably snapshot_id column, or snapshot_number column.
 Do not use to order snapshots.
 ```

 ### DIM_RULES